dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 ## Reuse.ScopeTo{TService}(serviceKey)

 `ScopeTo<TService>()` reuse defines to use the same dependency instance in specific service object sub-tree.
-The concept is similar to assigning dependency object to the variable and then re-using this variable when creating service object.
+The concept is similar to assigning dependency object to the variable and then re-using this variable when creating a service object.

 ```cs
 class Example_of_reusing_dependency_as_variable